OfficeGSX/Test_SP_AddIn/1033/GITHUB-mod_sp15_appscope/handle-add-in-events-in-the-provider-hosted-add-in.md

 > **NOTE**
 >  The settings for Startup Projects in Visual Studio tend to revert to defaults whenever the solution is reopened.
-Always take these steps immediately after reopening the sample solution in this series of articles:>  Right-click the solution node at the top of **Solution Explorer** and select **Set startup projects**. >  Make sure all three projects are set to **Start** in the **Action** column.
+Always take these steps immediately after reopening the sample solution in this series of articles:<BR />  Right-click the solution node at the top of **Solution Explorer** and select **Set startup projects**. <BR />  Make sure all three projects are set to **Start** in the **Action** column.